elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **Problems that were solved**
  - In the standard syntax, the problem of identifying template blocks that have the next line character or Tab character after the template name was solved.

+### Version 1.9.2

+**Problems that were solved**
+ - Fixed the problem of naming templates with numbers in the standard syntax.